MohsenKoohi/GSFS/README.txt

 For more information and details, see GSFS documentation.

-This work has been done during my master thesis in IUT under supervision "Dr. Mohammad Ali Montazeri" and "Dr. Mehdi Berenjkoub".
+This work has been done as my master thesis in IUT under supervision "Dr. Mohammad Ali Montazeri" and "Dr. Mehdi Berenjkoub".

 You can download GSFS using: